Jadson André: Biography

-Jadson started surfing at the age of 10 on the beaches of Natal, Rio Grande do Norte, including Ponta Negra beach, one of the mais tourist city spot sights, where Morro do Careca is located.
+Jadson started surfing at the age of 10 on the beaches of Natal, Rio Grande do Norte, including Ponta Negra beach, one of the main tourist city sights, where Morro do Careca is located.
 Jadson was raised by his family in the city of Alexandria, where he spent part of his childhood.

 Jadson Andre’s poor teenage parents weren’t at all keen on Jadson surfing as a youngster because of its counter-cultural associations and thought he should concentrate on soccer.
 An uncle however introduced him to the sport and would often take him surfing in secret.
 Before long though, he started winning local comps, and was offered a contract with Oakley, and hit the international circuit.
 He qualified for the CT in 2010 and in his rookie season won at home at the Billabong Pro Santa Catarina defeating none other than Kelly Slater in the Final.

 Currently he can be considered one of the best professional surfers in Brazil.